ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Update agents&#39; quota

-Changes the storage quota of the given AI agent rooms.
+Sets the storage quota of the listed AI agent rooms in one call, forwarding &#x60;roomIds&#x60; and &#x60;quota&#x60; to the DocSpace AI service unchanged.
+The answer is that service&#39;s payload, one updated room per entry.
+A quota applies to the room&#39;s stored files, not to the model usage of its chats.
+Use &#x60;PUT api/2.0/ai/agents/resetquota&#x60; to return rooms to the portal default instead of naming a number.

 #### Parameters